Eastern Suburbs Memorial Park: War graves

 There are many graves commemorated by the Commonwealth War Graves Commission and maintained by the Office of Australian War Graves in locations spread throughout the Eastern Suburbs Memorial Park.
 The Botany General Cemetery section contains 157 burials: five Commonwealth burials of the First World War and 150 burials of the Second World War.
 There are also two Dutch Second World War burials maintained on behalf of the Dutch War Cemetery Organisation (Oorlogsgravenstichting).
 The Crematorium section contains 31 burials of the Second World War, comprising 30 Australian and one British burial.
 These include five Royal Australian Air Force servicemen killed in an Avro Anson crash at RAAF Richmond in December 1939.
 The remains of four Japanese sailors killed and recovered from the May 1942 Attack on Sydney Harbour were cremated and stored in the columbarium of the Crematorium until they were able to be returned to Japan by the returning Japanese Minister, Tatsuo Kawai, in August 1942.

 Pioneer Park

 Pioneer Park contains historic headstones which were relocated from Devonshire Street Cemetery in 1901 to make space for Central railway station.
 At that time, thousands of graves and 2825 tombstones of the first settlers in Australia were moved to the new cemetery at La Perouse, named Bunnerong Cemetery.
-In 1976, the Botany Cemetery Trust removed a large number most of these monuments by creating a new, low maintenance lawn area.
+In 1976, the Botany Cemetery Trust removed most of these monuments by creating a new, low maintenance lawn area.
 The remaining 746 headstones were reinstalled in concrete strips, unrelated to the graves below.
 The new lawn was named Pioneer Memorial Park.
 In May 2016 a series of statues were installed in this section to commemorate the First Fleet, with 12 of the 746 monuments in the park recording people who arrived on the First Fleet.